-The Local Business Group is very worried about the bypass.

-• Will the bypass lead to less passing trade for local businesses?
+Your group is very worried about the bypass. • Will the bypass lead to less passing trade for local businesses?
 Many commuters stop in the town each day and the bypass will stop them doing so.

-• What will be the effect on the local economy - will people lose their jobs?
+• What will the effect be on the local economy - will people lose their jobs?